lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### European Legacy Masters (ELM)

 The stakes were raised after it was announced that the winner will be granted an ELM spot.
 To some, it didn't matter (they either would or wouldn't have attended the hosting event regardless), but to others it was an additional reason to step up their game.
-One thing was certain --- everyone would be playing their best, choosing the deck they are most likely to perform best with.
-This had an interesting consequence --- since in Legacy familiarity with the format and its staples matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.
+One thing was certain---everyone would be playing their best, choosing the deck they are most likely to perform best with.
+This had an interesting consequence---since in Legacy familiarity with the format and its staples matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.

 This, paired with a relatively low number of players, meant that people who are knowledgeable about others' preferences may be much better prepared.
 Personally, I expected a little bit more Show and Tells (there were only 2), but other than that, I feel like I managed to predict the meta quite well.